Alexander Suvorov: Childhood

 As a boy, Suvorov was a sickly child and his father assumed he would work in civil service as an adult.
 However, he proved to be an excellent learner, avidly studying mathematics, literature, philosophy, and geography, learning to read French, German, Polish, and Italian, and with his father's vast library devoted himself to intense study of military history, strategy, tactics, and several military authors including Plutarch, Quintus Curtius, Cornelius Nepos, Julius Caesar, and Charles XII.
 This also helped him develop a good understanding of engineering, siege warfare, artillery, and fortification.
-He tried to overcome his physical ailments through rigorous exercise and exposure to hardship.
-His father, however, insisted that he was not fit for the military.
-When Alexander was 12, General Gannibal, who lived in the neighborhood, overheard his father complaining about Alexander and asked to speak to the child.
-Gannibal was so impressed with the boy that he persuaded the father to allow him to pursue the career of his choice.
+His father, however, insisted that he was unfit for military affairs.
+However, when Alexander was young, General Gannibal asked to speak to the child, and was so impressed with the boy that he persuaded the father to allow him to pursue the career of his choice.